ryanvanmass/ryanvanmass.github.io/_posts/2022/June/2022-06-07-Site-to-Site-VPN.md

 ---
-title: "How to set up a Site to Site VPN"
+title: "How to set up a Site to Site VPN using OpenVPN"
 date: 2022-06-07 18:42:56 -04:00
 categories:
     - Technology